Excellent article on the success of the subscription model, and the ways it is being refined for online content.

-8.5% of Wikipedia articles have been written by a bot.
+8.5% of Wikipedia articles have been written or edited by a bot.

 Scholar Ninja, new from Jure Triglav…